futuristic-guy/My_Gallery/README.md

 <h4>Functionality : </h4>
 <p>User can select Images from Phone's Gallery.
-The Image Selected by User are stored in seperated Directory Folder.
+The Image Selected by User are stored in seperated Directory Folder and It is Shown in New Screen.
 Similar Functinality Like a Section of Favourites.
 </p>